TritonVM/triton-vm/specification/arithmetization.md

     - initial values of new memory cells: $(S_a(\omicron \cdot X) - S_a(X)) \cdot S_{ov}(\omicron \cdot X) = 0$
     - evolution of value in same-address cells: $(S_a(\omicron \cdot X) - S_a(X) - 1) \cdot f(\mathbf{X}) \cdot (S_{nv}(X) - S_{ov}(X)) = 0$

-All columns except Old Value are involved in a copy-constraint with the Stack Register Trace.
+All columns except Old Value are involved in a copy-constraint with the Register Trace.

 ### RAM